xxblincolnxx/bens-blog/content/posts/myfirstpost.md

 - I used [Hugo](https://gohugo.io/) to generate the whole site.
 Its not over-engineered and is optimized as a static site for SEO and performance.
 - I will be able to share cheatsheets and guides I already create for myself.
 - If I take on open-source contribution, I can document what I learn as I learn it.
 Funny enough, I actually found a potential place where I can contribute in learning Hugo and utilizing pre-built themes.
-- If i take a break to grind some leetcode, I can link it here.
+- If i take a break to grind some leetcode, I can show what I learn here.
-- When I do get a job, I can still post things here without syphoning too much bandwidth or context switching.
+- When I do get my next job, I can still post things here without syphoning too much bandwidth or context switching.
 - My entries can be as brief or exhaustive as I want them to be.
 Nothing actually has to be "Finished" to do so.
 - My documentation and communication will be on full display.
 Obviously, I have no shortage of things to say :smile:.